Oh boy, it’s time for that that great business idea conversation time again.

 I am trapped in a pretty cafe’s good business idea graveyard

-By now, I am eying the biscuits.
+By now, I am eyeing the biscuits.
 I am looking for anything that could see me walk away from this conversation legitimately.
 Hoping for a change of subject, I’ve already tried the bathroom, but there you are, dog with a bone, chewing on that poor old great idea again.

 And I can see your business idea, with its zombie-faced stare pulling itself from the good idea graveyard.
 I can see the thousands of other wonderful proposals that never made it to paper, along with all the career changes that never happened, the stances that were never taken, and the game-changers that failed to find the field.
 They weave in and out of the coffee scents, haunting and taunting the open mouths rapt with excuses of lost opportunity.

-Yes, it’s a great bloody business idea.
+Yes, it’s a great business idea.
 Why don’t you do something about it?
 What’s stopping you?
 Looks like YOU.

 I may very well have the remedy for that.
 So get in touch.